dvcv/dice-image-generator/README.md

 Type in the amount of dice you would like to use.

 ## Settings
-Change these setting in the 2dice_color.py file to your liking.
+Change these setting in set_settings() method in 2dice_color.py file to your liking.
 ### Saturation Levels
 saturation_thresholds = {
   "lvl_one": 1/6.0,